 Students who have completed or are in course of obtaining a degree within the French education system are considered national candidates, and must apply through one of the French admission procedures.
 Apply as a French candidate.

-Students who have completed or are in course of obtaining a degree out of France are considered international candidates, and must apply through one of the International admissions portal.
+Students who have completed or are in course of obtaining a degree out of France are considered international candidates, and must apply through the International admissions portal.

 EMLV welcomes self-motivated students looking to tackle new challenges.
 We look for students from any academic background, as long as they present a clearly defined study project or career goal.